Ruling party candidate claims win in Dominican vote

-SANTO DOMINGO (Reuters) - Ruling party candidate Danilo Medina claimed victory on Monday in the Dominican Republic’s hotly disputed presidential election, avenging his defeat 12 years ago by opposition candidate Hipolito Mejia.
+SANTO DOMINGO (Reuters) - Ruling party candidate Danilo Medina claimed victory on Monday in the Dominican Republic’s presidential election, avenging his defeat 12 years ago by opposition candidate Hipolito Mejia.

-With the official count in Sunday’s voting 99 percent complete, Medina and the ruling Dominican Liberation Party (PLD) held a 4 percentage point lead over Mejia, the candidate for the Dominican Revolutionary Party (PRD), according to official results.
+With the vote count in Sunday’s poll 99 percent complete, Medina and the ruling Dominican Liberation Party (PLD) held a 4 percentage point lead over Mejia, the candidate for the opposition Dominican Revolutionary Party (PRD), according to official election results.

-“With this victory I want to unite the Dominican Republic,” Medina, 60, told a small group of supporters and PLD leaders at a ruling party office in the capital.
+“With this victory I want to unite the Dominican Republic,” Medina, 60, told a small group of supporters and PLD leaders at a PLD office in the capital.

-“I have said that in this campaign I wasn’t competing for the presidency of the republic, I am building on a dream to end social injustice and put my people on a better path toward progress and well-being,” he said.
+“I want to recognize my adversaries publicly, because in this election campaign they forced me to be the best,” he added.

+Holding out an olive branch to his 71-year-old rival, he added that, “Hipolito Mejia should feel good because the Dominican people vindicated him through this campaign.”

-PRD officials defiantly accused the Central Electoral Board of vote-rigging and fraud, even after U.S. Ambassador Raul Yzaguirre endorsed the election as “a triumph of democracy.”
+There has been no concession speech from Mejia, and PRD officials have accused the Central Electoral Board of fraud, saying it manipulated the results in the ruling party’s favor.

-“We have our own vote count,” said Cesar Cedeno, who ran Mejia’s campaign and openly questioned the 51 percent to 47 percent margin giving Medina an outright first-round victory.
+But the 51 percent to 47 percent margin was enough for Medina to secure an outright first-round victory if confirmed by the final official results.

-“We won these elections and we’re going to prove it to the country,” Cedeno said.

-Both parties accused each other of vote-buying as ballots were still being cast on Sunday.
-But election observers, while confirming some of those reports, had said the cases were isolated and had no impact on the outcome.

 President Leonel Fernandez of the PLD, a New York-raised lawyer and academic, was barred from running again after serving two consecutive four-year terms in the Caribbean nation of 10 million people, which shares the island of Hispaniola with Haiti.
 He succeeded Mejia in 2004.